 EDUCATION & CAREER OPTIONS

-Due to class size, we were able to conduct more “Neighborhood Walks” this summer.
 With note books and pens in hand, students are taken to different parts of the city to note what they see; business signs, types of businesses, advertisements, neighborhood housings and other demographic indicators that factor into strong, robust or weak and vulnerable neighborhoods.
 Students are instructed to write essays about the “Walks” (click here).
 The goal is open their eyes to opportunities and challenges they may face as they build businesses and seek to improve conditions in low-income North St. Louis neighborhoods.

 Under the guidance of St. Louis University’s Chefs, Steve Jenkins and Bryan Rogers with the Department of Dietetics & Nutrition, students went to the university to learn how to execute recipes, communicate with teammates and clean their cooking stations.
 Additionally, students are learning how to bake professionally, market, sell and create an accounting system for the food-based products they will sell year-round.

-For the past four years, we have challenged our students to see themselves to be young pioneers of a massive food movement in North St. Louis.
+For the past seven years, we have challenged our students to see themselves as young pioneers of a massive food movement in North St. Louis.
 Our long-term goals are massive farming with residents securing vacant lots to grow food.
 We envision farmers markets, a food manufacturing plant to package, prepare and distribute food and food-based products.
 The Sweet Potato Project students are ready and anxiously willing to do their part.
 The summer is over and we’re moving forward despite the challenges.
 We can do all we seek to do and more with your continued support.
 Please donate (click here) to the Sweet Potato Project today.

 Thank you! – Sylvester Brown, Jr. / Director